earchibong/devops_projects/project_15.md

 <br>

-Login to the newly created AWS account using the new email address.
+- Login to the newly created AWS account using the new email address.
+  - in `aws accounts` copy account id of `devops`
+  - on AWS navigation bar -> click `adminstrator @ <root user name> -> select `switch role` in the drop down menu
+  - click `switch role button`
+  -